-The Employer agrees to make available to regular employees who have completed their probationary period and who work an average of at least twenty (20) hours per week, a long-term disability plan that provides coverage to employee's equal to sixty-six and two-thirds percent (66%%) of regular salary to a maximum of four thousand (\$4000) per month commencing on the one hundred and twentieth (120th) day of disability.
+The Employer agrees to make available to regular employees who have completed their probationary period and who work an average of at least twenty (20) hours per week, a long-term disability plan that provides coverage to employee's equal to sixty-six and two-thirds percent (663⁄4%) of current salary per month commencing on the one hundred and twentieth (120th) day of disability.
 The premiums for this coverage shall be paid one hundred percent (100%) by the employee.